Paschalis/STM32-Agriculture/Flash.md

 4. Build your project to compile the code.
 5. Click on "Run" or "Debug" to flash the compiled binary onto the STM32 microcontroller using the ST-Link programmer.

+## Upgrade Instructions

+## Connecting the Device to Linux

+1. Connect the device to your Linux system using an appropriate USB cable.

+## Checking Device Connection

+1. Open a terminal on your Linux system.

+2. Use the `lsusb` command to list USB devices:

+lsusb

+markdown

+3. Look for the device in the list.
+Note down its vendor and product ID.

+## Probing Device Information

+1. In the terminal, use the following command to probe device information:

+st-info --probe

 ## Using the Micro-USB Port on the STM32 Board:

 1. Connect your STM32 board to your computer via the micro-USB port.